basho/basho_docs/content/riak/kv/3.0.7/developing/app-guide.md

 * [Client Libraries][dev client libraries] - A listing of official and non-official client libraries for building applications with Riak
-* [Getting Started with Client Libraries][getting started] - How to get up and going with one of Basho's official client libraries (Java, Ruby, Python, and Erlang)
+* [Getting Started with Client Libraries][getting started] - How to get up and going with one of Riak's official client libraries (Java, Ruby, Python, and Erlang)
 * [Developing with Riak KV: Usage][usage index] - A guide to basic key/value operations and other common tasks in Riak KV.
 * [Riak KV Glossary][glossary] - A listing of frequently used terms in Riak's